edmundmk/kenaf/doc/BytecodeReference.md

   * A lookup object, which associates values with string keys.
   * An array, which stores values indexed by integers.
 Arrays can be resized.
-  * A table, which associates values with keys of other values.
+  * A table, which stores values indexed by key values.
   * An environment record, which is a fixed-length tuple of values.
-  * A function, which references a program and outenv environment records.
+  * A function, which references a program and a list of environment records.
   * A cothread, containing call frame and execution stacks.